World waits nervously, impatiently for US vote count

 From Ford Model T cars that popped off the assembly line in just 90 minutes to 60-second service for burgers, the United States has had a major hand in making the world a frenetic and impatient place, primed and hungry for instant gratification.

-So waking up to the news Wednesday that the winner of the U.S. election might not be known for hours, days or weeks — pundits filled global airwaves with their best guesses — came as a shock to a planet weaned on that most American of exports: speed.
+So waking up to the news Wednesday that the winner of the U.S. election might not be known for hours, days or longer — pundits filled global airwaves with their best bets — was jarring for a planet weaned on that most American of exports: speed.

-’’We have to have a little patience, almost certainly a lot of patience," said the European Union's foreign policy chief, Josep Borrell, as the nail-biting contest for the White House increasingly focused on three states — Wisconsin, Michigan and Pennsylvania — that could prove crucial in determining whether President Donald Trump or challenger Joe Biden wins.
+In the absence of an immediate winner between President Donald Trump and challenger Joe Biden, the guessing game of trying to figure out which of them would end up in the White House, and how, quickly turned global.
+Government leaders scrambled to digest the delay and ordinary people swapped views, hopes and fears on feeds and phones.

-“In the American system, the last vote counts, and maybe the last vote changes the result," Borrell told Spanish National Television.
+“I’m hearing it may take some time before things are sorted out,” said the finance minister of Japan, Taro Aso.
+"I have no idea how it may affect us.”

 “This is a very explosive situation.
 It is a situation of which experts rightly say it could lead to a constitutional crisis in the U.S.,” she said on ZDF television.
 “That is something that must certainly worry us very much.”